 In general, our compensation policies have provided for a more significant emphasis on long-term equity compensation than on annual cash compensation for our executive officers.
-Our long-term equity compensation consists of (i) a long-term performance plan ("LTPP") that provides for awards of performance shares tied to successful achievement of pre-determined ROIC goals over a two-year period, and (ii) market stock units ("MSU Grants") which are restricted stock units with three-year vesting, with the actual number of shares delivered modified by the change in our cumulative TSR over a three-year period (up or down).
-The Compensation Committee believes that the Company's 2016 pay mix supports the Company's strong pay for performance culture, as demonstrated by approximately 83% of our Chief Executive Officer's target total direct compensation and approximately 64% of our other Named Executive Officers' target total direct compensation in 2016 were variable or at risk, tied to the Company's measurable performance and/or change in shareholder value.
+Our long-term equity compensation consists of (i) a long-term performance plan ("LTPP") that provides for awards of performance shares tied to successful achievement of pre-determined ROIC goals over a two year period, and (ii) performance-based market stock units ("MSU Grants") tied to change in cumulative TSR over a three year period.
+The Compensation Committee believes that the Company's 2014 pay mix supports the Company's strong pay for performance culture, as demonstrated by approximately 81% of our Chief Executive Officer's target total direct compensation and approximately 63% of our other named executive officers' target total direct compensation in 2014 were contingent upon the Company's measurable performance to have any realizable value.